Carpal Tunnel Surgery

 After surgery...

-...you may be able to use your hand right away, especially your fingers to do light things.
-You must keep your dressing dry until it is changed or removed in the office.
-For showers or baths keep your dressing covered with a plastic bag.
+...you likely will be able to and you should use your hand right away, especially your fingers to do light things.
+You must keep your dressing dry until it is changed or removed which for most is 2 days.
+For showers or baths keep your dressing covered with a plastic bag for the first two days.

 The time for healing...